Azure-Samples/cargotracker-liberty-aks/README.md

 ## Introduction

-In this quickstart, you will:
+In this sample, you will:

-* Deploying Cargo Tracker:
+* Deploy Cargo Tracker:
   * Create PostgreSQL Database
   * Create the Cargo Tracker - build with Maven
-  * Provisioning Azure Infra Services with BICEP templates
+  * Provision Azure Infra Services with BICEP templates
     * Create an Azure Container Registry
     * Create an Azure Kubernetes Service
-    * Build your application, Open Liberty into an image
+    * Build your application, Open Liberty into a container image
     * Push your application image to the container registry
     * Deploy your application to AKS
-    * Expose your application with the Azure Application Gateway service
+    * Expose your application with the Azure Application Gateway
   * Verify your application
   * Monitor application
   * Automate deployments using GitHub Actions

 ## Prerequisites

 - [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/).
-This quickstart was tested with:
+This sample was tested with:
-  - JDK: openjdk version "11.0.18" 2023-01-17 LTS.
+  - JDK: openjdk version `11.0.18 2023-01-17 LTS`.
-  - GIT: git version 2.33.6.
+  - GIT: git version `2.33.6`.
   - Kubernetes CLI version as following:

      ```bash
      Client Version: version.Info{Major:"1", Minor:"26", GitVersion:"v1.26.3", GitCommit:"9e644106593f3f4aa98f8a84b23db5fa378900bd", GitTreeState:"clean", BuildDate:"2023-03-15T13:40:17Z", GoVersion:"go1.19.7", Compiler:"gc", Platform:"linux/amd64"}
      Kustomize Version: v4.5.7
      ```
-  - Maven: Apache Maven 3.8.7 (NON_CANONICAL).
+  - Maven: Apache Maven `3.8.7` (NON_CANONICAL).
 - Azure Subscription, on which you are able to create resources and assign permissions
   - View your subscription using ```az account show```
   - If you don't have an account, you can [create one for free](https://azure.microsoft.com/free).